D\'evissage for Algebraic K-theory of Small Stable $\infty$-categories: Introduction

-Overview of this article: \begin{itemize} \item In Section 1, we introduce basic definitions and properties of stable \(\infty\)-categories. \item In Section 2, we formalize the (weak) D\'evissage condition for an exact functor.
+Overview of this article: \begin{itemize} \item In Section 1, we introduce basic definitions and properties of stable \(\infty\)-categories. \item In Section 2, we formalize the (weak) d\'evissage condition for an exact functor.
 It concerns whether the objects in the image are enough to generate the whole $\infty$-category. \item In Section 3, we develop the categorification of fibers and loops for universal localizing invariant.
-It is used to describe the higher $K$-groups of our target by $K_0$-groups of some other $\infty$-categories. \item In Section 4, we discuss the fillability of exact functors and present the main results concerning algebraic $K$-theory.
-This condition determines whether the class of cofiber sequences in the image are enough to describe the class of cofiber sequences in the whole $\infty$-category. \item In Section 5, we show how to use our results to prove Quillen's D\'evissage Theorem. \end{itemize}
+It is used to describe the higher $K$-groups of our target by $K_0$-groups of some other $\infty$-categories. \item In Section 4, we discuss the fillability of exact functors and present the main results concerning algebraic $K$-theory and generic localizing invariants.
+This condition determines whether the class of cofiber sequences in the image are enough to describe the class of cofiber sequences in the whole $\infty$-category. \item In Section 5, we show how to use our results to reprove the theorem of heart. \end{itemize}